Skip to main content

 13th Month Salary (Annual Wage Supplement)

 The AWS, often known as the “13th month payment,” is an annual bonus given in addition to an employee’s total annual wage.
-While not mandatory, it depends on the employment contract or collective agreement.
-Employers are encouraged to grant AWS as a reward for their employees’ contributions.
-The amount can be negotiated lower in challenging business years.
-There is a limit of 1 month’s salary for AWS if not paid before August 26, 1988.
-Bonuses, one-time year-end rewards, and variable payments for increased productivity are not obligatory unless specified in the employment contract or collective agreement.
+It is not mandatory and depends on the employment contract or collective agreement.
+Employers may grant AWS as a reward for employees’ contributions.
+Bonuses, one-time year-end rewards, and variable payments are not obligatory unless specified in the employment contract or collective agreement.

 Independent Contractor vs Employee in Singapore

-- No Restrictions on Independent Contractors: In Singapore, businesses can engage independent contractors without any local restrictions on the duration of the contract.
-This flexibility allows organizations to hire contractors based on their specific needs without concerns about regulatory limitations.
+• No Restrictions on Independent Contractors: In Singapore, businesses can engage independent contractors without fixed statutory restrictions on contract duration.
+This flexibility allows organizations to hire contractors based on their specific needs.

-- Unlimited Duration for Fixed-Term Contracts: Similarly, there are no restrictions on the duration or renewal of fixed-term contracts.
-Companies can structure these contracts to align with project demands, providing the adaptability necessary for various business scenarios.
+• Unlimited Duration for Fixed-Term Contracts: Similarly, there are generally no statutory restrictions on the duration or renewal of fixed-term contracts.
+Companies can structure these contracts to align with project demands.

 Key Factors for Classification